mvolkmann/blog/src/swift/testflight.md

    it order to successfully upload a build.)
 1. Set "Build" to "1".
 Increment this for each subsequent build with the same value for "Version".
+1. Repeat the previous two steps for each target using matching values.
-1. Verify that the file "Assets.xcassets" defines the image set "AppIcons" that contains icons for both iPhone and iPad (if building for both).
+1. Verify that the file "Assets.xcassets" defines the image set "AppIcon" that contains icons for both iPhone and iPad (if building for both).
-1. If a paired watchOS app is included, the watch app will have its own "Assets.xcassets" file that must contain "AppIcons" for the watch.
+1. If a paired watchOS app is included, the watch app will have its own "Assets.xcassets" file that must contain "AppIcon" for the watch.
 1. In the device list at the top, choose "Any iOS Device".
 1. Select Product ...
 Archive.
    This can take a few minutes to complete on a fast machine.
-1. Click the "Distribute App" button.
+1. In the dialog that appears, click the "Distribute App" button.
 1. Select the "App Store Connect" radio button.
 1. Click the "Next" button.
 1. Select the "Upload" radio button.